Anti-violence campaigner David White has lashed out at MPs' poor response rate to his letters, after only 44 out of 120 replied to him.

 It's his ministry that suffers the biggest economic cost because of family harm."

 The short letter from David Clark's office was signed by his private secretary.

 "On behalf of honourable David Clark, Minister of Health, thank you for your correspondence.
 The minister has noted your comments and thanks you for taking the time to write," it said.

 White said it's not good enough considering the power MPs hold.

 These people have the opportunity to do something.

 I've done this, it cost the country nothing and there's a solution in that."

 Newshub contacted Dr Clark, but he declined to comment.

-The AM Show host Duncan Garner read out a list of the MPs White was most disappointed with.
-They were Anne Tolley, Jan Tinetti, Deborah Russell, Alastair Scott, Liz Craig, Angie Warren-Clark, Tim Macindoe, Marama Davidson, Michael Wood, Tamati Coffey, Louisa Wall, Kieran McAnulty and Jacinda Ardern.
+A previous version of this article suggested White received unsatisfactory responses from the MPs Anne Tolley, Jan Tinetti, Deborah Russell, Alastair Scott, Liz Craig, Angie Warren-Clark, Tim Macindoe, Marama Davidson, Michael Wood, Tamati Coffey, Louisa Wall, Kieran McAnulty and Jacinda Ardern.